abrdn plc Sells 20,978 Shares of Intuitive Surgical, Inc. (NASDAQ:ISRG)

-abrdn plc lowered its position in shares of Intuitive Surgical, Inc. (NASDAQ:ISRG – Get Rating) by 18.1% in the first quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The fund owned 94,613 shares of the medical equipment provider’s stock after selling 20,978 shares during the quarter. abrdn plc’s holdings in Intuitive Surgical were worth $29,076,000 at the end of the most recent reporting period.
+abrdn plc lessened its holdings in shares of Intuitive Surgical, Inc. (NASDAQ:ISRG – Get Rating) by 18.1% during the 1st quarter, according to its most recent disclosure with the SEC.
+The fund owned 94,613 shares of the medical equipment provider’s stock after selling 20,978 shares during the period. abrdn plc’s holdings in Intuitive Surgical were worth $29,076,000 at the end of the most recent reporting period.

-A number of other institutional investors and hedge funds also recently made changes to their positions in ISRG.
-BlackRock Inc. raised its position in shares of Intuitive Surgical by 197.3% during the fourth quarter.
-BlackRock Inc. now owns 26,538,660 shares of the medical equipment provider’s stock worth $9,535,341,000 after acquiring an additional 17,612,768 shares during the last quarter.
-State Street Corp raised its position in shares of Intuitive Surgical by 209.4% during the fourth quarter.
-State Street Corp now owns 14,834,746 shares of the medical equipment provider’s stock worth $5,330,124,000 after acquiring an additional 10,040,407 shares during the last quarter.
-Capital World Investors raised its position in shares of Intuitive Surgical by 165.4% during the fourth quarter.
-Capital World Investors now owns 9,658,541 shares of the medical equipment provider’s stock worth $3,470,421,000 after acquiring an additional 6,018,962 shares during the last quarter.
-Alliancebernstein L.P. raised its position in shares of Intuitive Surgical by 238.2% during the fourth quarter.
-Alliancebernstein L.P. now owns 6,287,228 shares of the medical equipment provider’s stock worth $2,259,001,000 after acquiring an additional 4,428,375 shares during the last quarter.
-Finally, Geode Capital Management LLC raised its position in shares of Intuitive Surgical by 207.0% during the fourth quarter.
-Geode Capital Management LLC now owns 6,385,862 shares of the medical equipment provider’s stock worth $2,288,520,000 after acquiring an additional 4,305,989 shares during the last quarter.
+Several other large investors also recently made changes to their positions in the business.
+LMR Partners LLP bought a new position in Intuitive Surgical in the fourth quarter valued at about $636,000.
+Mitchell Mcleod Pugh & Williams Inc. boosted its holdings in Intuitive Surgical by 7.9% in the first quarter.
+Mitchell Mcleod Pugh & Williams Inc. now owns 679 shares of the medical equipment provider’s stock valued at $205,000 after acquiring an additional 50 shares during the last quarter.
+MCIA Inc boosted its holdings in Intuitive Surgical by 5.6% in the first quarter.
+MCIA Inc now owns 3,596 shares of the medical equipment provider’s stock valued at $1,003,000 after acquiring an additional 190 shares during the last quarter.
+NewEdge Wealth LLC bought a new position in Intuitive Surgical in the fourth quarter valued at about $249,000.
+Finally, Mitchell Capital Management Co. boosted its holdings in Intuitive Surgical by 198.4% in the fourth quarter.
+Mitchell Capital Management Co. now owns 9,640 shares of the medical equipment provider’s stock valued at $3,464,000 after acquiring an additional 6,409 shares during the last quarter.
 Institutional investors own 83.69% of the company’s stock.

-A number of equities research analysts have recently weighed in on ISRG shares.
-TheStreet downgraded Intuitive Surgical from a “b-” rating to a “c+” rating in a research report on Thursday, May 19th.
-Piper Sandler dropped their price objective on Intuitive Surgical from $316.00 to $255.00 and set an “overweight” rating for the company in a report on Friday, July 22nd.
-Morgan Stanley dropped their price objective on Intuitive Surgical from $300.00 to $225.00 and set an “equal weight” rating for the company in a report on Friday, July 15th.
-Evercore ISI dropped their price objective on Intuitive Surgical from $210.00 to $175.00 in a report on Friday, July 22nd.
-Finally, Wolfe Research began coverage on Intuitive Surgical in a report on Tuesday, April 5th.
-They issued a “peer perform” rating and a $315.00 price objective for the company.
-Seven research analysts have rated the stock with a hold rating, eleven have given a buy rating and one has issued a strong buy rating to the stock.
-According to data from MarketBeat, Intuitive Surgical currently has a consensus rating of “Moderate Buy” and a consensus price target of $265.44.
+ISRG has been the topic of several analyst reports.
+Morgan Stanley cut their target price on Intuitive Surgical from $300.00 to $225.00 and set an “equal weight” rating on the stock in a research note on Friday, July 15th.
+Raymond James cut their target price on Intuitive Surgical from $294.00 to $255.00 in a research note on Friday, July 22nd.
+Piper Sandler cut their target price on Intuitive Surgical from $316.00 to $255.00 and set an “overweight” rating on the stock in a research note on Friday, July 22nd.
+Evercore ISI cut their target price on Intuitive Surgical from $210.00 to $175.00 in a research note on Friday, July 22nd.
+Finally, Citigroup dropped their price target on Intuitive Surgical from $245.00 to $243.00 and set a “buy” rating on the stock in a research report on Friday, July 22nd.
+Seven research analysts have rated the stock with a hold rating, eleven have assigned a buy rating and one has assigned a strong buy rating to the stock.
+According to data from MarketBeat.com, the company currently has a consensus rating of “Moderate Buy” and a consensus target price of $265.44.

 Intuitive Surgical Company Profile